COVID-19 Information from our Government Partners:

 People should only call 9-1-1 if they are experiencing an emergency.
 9-1-1 centers across North Carolina have been receiving general questions and other non-emergency calls related to COVID-19.
 Please do not call 9-1-1 unless you have an emergency.

-The City of Raleigh is taking the current spread of COVID-19 very seriously and is working in partnership with Wake County and other partners as we continue to monitor this evolving situation closely.
+The City of Raleigh is taking the current spread of COVID-19 very seriously and is working in partnership with Wake County and other partners as we continue to monitor this situation closely.

-Beginning Monday, July 20 the City of Raleigh will open its revenue counter to the public at the Raleigh Municipal Building from 8:30 a.m. to 5 p.m.
-The Development Services Customer Service Center at One Exchange Plaza will also resume in person services by appointment.
+The City of Raleigh's revenue counter is open to the public at the Raleigh Municipal Building from 8:30 a.m. to 5 p.m.
+The Development Services Customer Service Center at One Exchange Plaza is offering in-person services by appointment only.
 Individuals and contractors are still encouraged to use virtual services.
 Appointments can be scheduled by contacting email@example.com or 919-996-2500.

 In the Spring of 2020, the State of North Carolina, Wake County, and the City of Raleigh all declared States of Emergency in response to the COVID-19 virus.

 The General Assembly has approved the use of remote meetings during the statewide COVID-19 state of emergency pursuant to Session Law 2020-2, N.C.
 Gen. Stat. § 166A-19.24.
 The remote meetings of the City Council and the City Boards will be conducted in accordance with the provisions of that statute.

 City Council meetings were held remotely for more than 12 months and returned to in-person meetings as of June 15, 2021.

 Information about participating in City Council Meetings: